scipioni/snx/README.md

 # snx client dockerized

 ## prereq

-Two files are required and can be downloaded from vpn server:
+Two files are required and can be downloaded from vpn server (stored in ./setup):

 - snx_install.sh
 - cshell_install.sh